Frederick Douglass National Historic Site: Works

+Marriage with Helen Pitts Douglass

 In January 1884, Douglass applied for a marriage license at District of Columbia City Hall before heading to the home of Reverend Francis James Grimké and Charlotte Forten Grimké, where he married a white woman named Helen Pitts.
 The marriage, held January 2, was not approved by most members of either family.
 Helen's father, an abolitionist who was previously proud to know Douglass personally, never offered his blessing and refused to visit Washington unless he knew his daughter and her husband were out of town.
 Douglass had hired Pitts as a clerk in 1882.
 She was a graduate of Mount Holyoke College and had been a teacher of freed blacks in Virginia and Indiana.
 Interviewed about her marriage, she responded, "Love came to me and I was not afraid to marry the man I loved because of his color."
 One newspaper article noted, "Goodbye, black blood in that family.
 We have no further use for him.
 His picture hangs in our parlor, we will hang it in the stables."

+Death of Frederick Douglass

 On February 20, 1895, Douglass attended a women's rights rally in Washington and was escorted to the platform by Anna Howard Shaw and Susan B. Anthony.
 He returned to Cedar Hill for an early supper and intended to attend a neighborhood black church.
 As he was telling his second wife Helen about one of the day's speakers, he suddenly collapsed.

 Later history

 After Douglass's death, his widow, Helen Pitts Douglass, founded the Frederick Douglass Memorial and Historical Association in 1900.
 In 1916, the National Association of Colored Women's Clubs joined with the association.
+In the 1920s, Black architect William Augustus Hazel was commissioned to restore the house.
+The restoration was completed in 1922, and is believed to have been the first historic architectural preservation project by a Black architect in the United States.

-These groups owned the house until 1962, when the federal government took the deed to the house through the National Park Service, with the intent of restoring and preserving it.
+These two groups owned the house until 1962, when the federal government took the deed to the house through the National Park Service, with the intent of restoring and preserving it.
 Also on site are an interpretive visitor center and a reconstruction of Douglass's "Growlery", a small stone building in which he secluded himself while writing and studying.
+In 2017, the site was featured on the 37th quarter in the America the Beautiful Quarters series.

 The Frederick Douglass National Historic Site is located about a 10-minute walk from the Anacostia Metro station.

-In 2017, the site was featured on the 37th quarter in the America the Beautiful Quarters series.